JulianB22/Covid/README.md

-This study uses RStudio to examine the link between living conditions and deaths by Covid-19 in England.
+This study uses RStudio and SQL to examine the link between living conditions and deaths by Covid-19 in England.

 A variety of different socio-economic factors are examined, including measures of neighbourhood health, deprivation, social grade, GDHI and hourly pay.